ton-blockchain/ton/docker/README.md

 ```
 * Replace **<PUBLIC_IP>** (and ports if needed) in file [ton-metal-lb.yaml](ton-metal-lb.yaml).
 * Replace **<LOCAL_STORAGE_PATH>** with a real path on host for Persistent Volume.
+* If you change the ports, make sure you specify appropriate env vars in Pod section.
+* If you want to use dynamic storage provisioning via volumeClaimTemplates, feel free to create own StorageClass.

 * Install MetalLB
 ```yaml
 kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.14.5/config/manifests/metallb-native.yaml